Safeguarding Children Policy

 The victim may have been sexually exploited even if the sexual activity appears consensual.
 Child sexual exploitation does not always involve physical contact; it can also occur through the use of technology.

-Female genital mutilation (FGM) is the partial or total removal of external female genitalia for non-medical reasons.
+Female genital mutilation (FGM) is a form of sexual abuse that involves the partial or total removal of external female genitalia for non-medical reasons.
 It's also known as female circumcision or cutting.